milonmaze/privacy-terms-observatory/www.ebay.com/help/policies/member-behaviour-policies/user-privacy-notice-privacy-policy?id=4260.md

 10. Data security

 We protect your personal data through technical and organizational security measures to minimize risks associated with data loss, misuse, unauthorized access and unauthorized disclosure and alteration.
 To this end we use network security services and data encryption, for example, as well as physical access restrictions for our data centers and logical access controls for data and systems access.
-You can find further information on our data security in our Security Center
-- opens in new window or tab
+You can find further information on our data security in our Security Center - opens in new window or tab.
-.

 11. Other important information regarding data protection